History of the Jews in Sudan: Decline

-After Israeli independence in 1948, a small number of Sudanese Jews immigrated to Israel between 1948 and 1950.
-Most of them were among the poorer members of the Jewish community and migrated for economic reasons.
-The community banded together to purchase tickets to Israel for its poorest members so they could start a new life there.
 Rabbi Suleiman Malka died in 1949 and the community was left without a rabbi.
-In 1956, Sudan gained independence and hostility towards the Jewish community began to grow as the Pan-Arab ideology of Egyptian President Gamal Abdel Nasser, with the anti-Israel rhetoric it entailed, gained popularity.
+In 1956, Sudan gained independence and hostility towards the Jewish community began to grow as the Pan-Arabism of Egyptian President Gamal Abdel Nasser, with the anti-Israel rhetoric it entailed, gained popularity.
 Antisemitic attacks appeared in the press and Jews were accused of being fifth columnists.
-A Jewish woman won the Miss Khartoum beauty contest that year but was stripped of the title after it was discovered that she was Jewish.
-That same year, the community was bolstered when some Egyptian Jews moved to Sudan after the Suez Crisis.
-The community also gained a rabbi after seven years without one when Egyptian-Jewish rabbi Massoud Elbaz arrived in Sudan.